RoboticsBrno/RB3205-Logic/web/install.md

 #### Windows 8, Windows 10

-It is **required that you install Python via Window Store**, otherwise PlatformIO won't work properly.
+It is **required that you install Python via Window Store**, otherwise PlatformIO will not work properly.
 You can use [direct link to Windows Store](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7) to obtain it.

 #### Windows 7

 [Download Python
 3.8](https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe) (newer
-Pythons won't work on Windows 7) and install it.
+Pythons will not work on Windows 7) and install it.
 Make sure that "Add to PATH" is checked during the installation.

 ## 3. Git